ChicagoHarris/Weather-and-Crime/README.md

 ================
 Main function: Updater/updatingScript.sh

+This pipeline runs new models taking the previous run of models as a baseline and updating them to include more up-to-date data, in this case, the last 30 days of data are included.
+The old models are stored in archived folder with their date and the new ones are copied to the active server.

  - Updates the crime and weather data from the same date in the prior month to the current date.
  	GetUpdateCrimeData.sh - Updates crime data from Plenario API for all of the City of Chicago
 	GetUpdateWeatherData.sh - Updates weather data from Plenario API from 4 stations in the Chicago area